JosephShenton/myLife/README.md

 ## Installation

+* Create an app on apps.twitter.com then go to permissions and set it to Read, Write and Direct Messages!
 * Setup a webserver or localhost
 * Add this github repository
 * Run this command `mkfile like-REPLACE WITH YOUR USERNAME.json; chmod 777 like-REPLACE WITH YOUR USERNAME.json`